 What’s missing Impact

-Windmill MCP server Popular open-source workflow engine (exploring MCP capabilities but no released server yet)
+Windmill MCP server Popular open-source workflow engine, still no released server (only rothnic/windmill-mcp at 0 stars, stale since November 2025)

 Cross-platform orchestration server Can’t manage n8n workflows and Airflow DAGs from one MCP server